Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 Yes, you can.
 However, it will take the entire floor space, and there will hardly be any room to move around.

-If you wish to use a queen size bed, you need to set up your Sundome and inflate it inside the dome tent as it, unfortunately, won’t fit through the door.
+If you wish to use a queen size air mattress, you need to set up your Sundome and inflate it inside the dome tent as it, unfortunately, won’t fit through the door.
 Adjustments to who can fit in the tent should also be made if you’re including a normal-sized airbed.

-You can also use the electronics port (E-port) to bring a power cable into the tent and charge your smartphone or any other electronic device that you might need while you’re away from home.
+As long as your campsite has power points, you can also use the electronics port (E-port) to bring a power cable into the tent and charge your smartphone or any other electronic device.

-The fabric is water proof, and the inverted seams keep the water away from the interior of the tent.
+The fabric is water-resistant, and the inverted seams keep the water away from the interior of the tent.
+But it is not going to keep you dry in a storm.

 Is this a good tent for three people?